-Step 4: Perform character by character comparison for the rest of the characters of the pattern with the rest of the characters of the segment taken (that is without considering the first and last characters in the comparison).
+Step 5: Perform character by character comparison for the rest of the characters of the pattern with the rest of the characters of the segment taken.
+Note that, in this step if the pattern consists of two characters then the first and last characters will not be considered within the comparison, while; if the pattern consists of more than one character then the first, last and floor(length of the pattern/2) characters are not considered in the comparison process.
 If a mismatch is encountered while matching in any step of the comparison, then we stop comparing and proceed with the next segment for comparison and go to step 2, else continue comparing.
 If all the characters of the pattern match with the characters of the segment then signal that the pattern was found and at which location in the text it was found.
 After that, proceed with the next segment and repeat step 2, to search for other occurrences of the pattern in the text.